 \subsection{Experimental Setup}

-Our experimental setup involved a computer environment featuring an Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz and four NVIDIA Tesla V100 GPUs.
-Baseline models were implemented using either the original source code or their PyTorch versions.
+Our experimental setup involves a computer environment with an Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20 GHz and four NVIDIA Tesla V100 GPUs.
+Base models were implemented using either the original source code or their PyTorch versions.
 All models were configured to employ 12 historical observation steps ($P=12$) for predicting 12 future steps ($Q=12$).
 During training, the Adam optimizer was utilized with an initial learning rate of 0.001 and a weight decay of 0.0001.
-To prevent overfitting, early stopping was employed when the validation loss showed consistent increase over 30 epochs.
-All reported outcomes are based on the average of evaluation metrics derived from three independent runs.
+To prevent over-fitting, early stopping was employed when the validation loss showed consistent increase over 15 epochs.
+All metrics are averaged over three independent runs.